 Rex often sees members of the testing community take a common phrase and somehow impart attributes to it that no one else does.

-Rex offered up an awesome rebuttal to use the next time you find yourself attempting to explain best practices to people, which is: Think pattern, not recipe.
+Rex offered up an awesome rebuttal to use the next time you find yourself attempting to explain best practices to people, which is: Think pattern, not a recipe.

 If I give you a recipe for chocolate cake, and you buy the exact ingredients I describe and follow the exact steps that I give you, you will produce the exact same chocolate cake that I produce with that same recipe.